Mediavine Review (Should You Make the Switch?)

 Another difference between the two is that Mediavine includes branding with its ads.
 Mediavine places a little “M” next to their ads.

-When you click on the “M”, you can either go to the Mediavine website, or you have the option to report that particular ad.
+When you click on the “M”, it lets you navigate to the Mediavine website, or you have the option to report that particular ad.

 Mediavine branding on ads

-This certainly promotes transparency, but I can imagine that some bloggers prefer not to have that MV branding on their sites (including me).
+While this may promote transparency, I imagine that some bloggers prefer not to have that MV branding on their sites, and that includes me.

-I find it very distracting, and whilst I certainly can’t prove it at all, I wouldn’t be surprised if that excessive branding can have a tiny negative impact on RPM.
+I find it distracting, and while I can’t prove it at all, I wouldn’t be surprised if that excessive branding can negatively impact RPM.

 4. Lazy Loading and Deferred Ad Loading